wdhdev/free-for-life/CONTRIBUTING.md

 # 🤝 Contributing

 ## ➕ Adding Services
+**Do NOT update the README.md file.
+It is updated using the data in the [`/data`](https://github.com/free-for-life/free-for-life/tree/main/data) folder automatically.**

 1. Check if the service is already on the list.
 2. Make sure your service is not a [disallowed service](#-disallowed-services).
 3. Go to the [`/data`](https://github.com/free-for-life/free-for-life/tree/main/data) folder and click on the category the service matches and add it.